Bunsly/JobSpy/README.md

 **Q: Received a response code 429?**
 **A:** This indicates that you have been blocked by the job board site for sending too many requests.
 All of the job board sites are aggressive with blocking.
 We recommend:

-- Waiting some time between scrapes (site-dependent).
+- Wait some time between scrapes (site-dependent).
-- Trying a VPN or proxy to change your IP address.
+- Try using the proxies param to change your IP address.

 ---